xaviripo/bachelor-thesis/thesis/contents/1-intro/3-agda.md

   lem : ∀ {i} {A : Type i} → A + ¬ A
 ```

 where `+` represents the union of types and `¬` the negation of a type.
-This function can not be proved--but it's not inconsistent with the rest of the type theory either.
+This function can not be proved--but it is not inconsistent with the rest of the type theory either.

-It's easy to see how we can benefit from this:
+It is easy to see how we can benefit from this:

 ```agda
 data S¹ : Type₀ where